-Jen Carter is a speech pathologist who has been treating adults with dysphagia for more than 20 years, including work at the University of Colorado Hospital and at the nationally renowned Craig Hospital in Denver.
+Jen Carter is a speech pathologist who has been treating adults with dysphagia for more than 25 years.
+She is a Board-Certified Specialist in Swallowing and treats patients at her clinic the Carter Swallowing Center in Denver, Colorado.

 A game changer for head and neck cancer patients